Visa policy of Ecuador

 Most visitors to Ecuador can enter the country without a visa.
-However, some visitors of certain countries must first obtain a visa in advance before being allowed to enter the country.
-Visitors may stay up to 90 days, except citizens of Peru, who are allowed a maximum stay of 180 days, and citizens of China who are allowed to stay for 90 days per calendar year.
-All visitors must hold a passport valid for 6 months, except for citizens of Argentina, Bolivia, Brazil, Chile, Colombia, Paraguay, Peru and Uruguay.
-Citizens of those countries can also enter Ecuador with ID card.
+However, visitors from certain countries must first obtain a visa in advance before being allowed to enter.

+Citizens of most countries may stay up to 90 days without a valid visa.
+All visitors must hold a national passport valid for 6 months, (except citizens of Argentina, Bolivia, Brazil, Chile, Colombia, Paraguay, Peru & Uruguay who can also enter Ecuador with a national ID card).

 Visa policy map

 Visa required countries

+As of July 5, 2024, travelers required to obtain a visa to visit Ecuador can apply through the government portal.

-Nationals of the following 34 countries require a visa for Ecuador.
+Nationals of the following 44 countries must obtain a visa to travel to Ecuador.

+1 - Mainland Chinese citizens only.
+Hong Kong and Macao SAR passport holders are visa exempt.

-1 - A visa is not required if holding an approval code.
+2 - A visa is not required if holding an approval code.

-2 - Visa-free policy ended 25 August 2019.
-Expired passports or other ID documentation accepted.
+3 - Expired passports or other ID documentation accepted.
 Due to the crisis in Venezuela, the government is offering citizens special visas (including humanitarian and temporary permits) to enter the country.

+Transit visa required

+On June 8, 2025, Ecuador announced that it will require transit visas for travelers from countries that currently need a visa to enter Ecuador, as well as for nationals from other countries designated by the human mobility authority.